paulodo55/finance-calculator/README.md

 - Or upload an image of the problem
 - Get intelligent analysis and formula suggestions
 - Follow step-by-step solution guidance

+### 4. AI Financial Tutor
+- Chat with Professor FinanceAI for personalized help
+- Ask any financial or economic question
+- Get professional, no-nonsense explanations
+- Use quick question buttons for common topics

 ## 🎯 Educational Philosophy